 By way of yield attainment then nitrates are recognised as the best performers, with Calcium Nitrate topping the list due to its 100% nitrate form.
 However, on the classic broad acre crops (wheat, oilseed) its value prohibits widespread use accept as an option for achieving the milling premium.

-The nitrate component is the key as this is the preferred, plant available nitrogen form, so CAN, AN and UAN fall into line giving the most consistent and reliable economic performance with a current return on investing in nitrate nitrogen of £3.77 for wheat and £3.61 for oilseed per £1 investment.
+The nitrate component is the key as this is the preferred, plant available nitrogen form, so CAN, AN and UAN fall into line giving the most consistent and reliable economic performance with a healthy return per £1 investment.
 This reliability is born out when very large data sets are analysed.
 The number of statistically significant results favouring those where nitrates outperform urea.

 If accuracy and efficiency are your priorities nitrates are the best option

-If accuracy is your number one focus and you are operating at 24, 32 or 36m then the choice is straightforward, you either go with a high quality, strong granulated product (e.g. YaraBela Axan or Extran) or for ultimate precision - liquids ( e.g. Chafer Nuram 37), where headland and overlaps can be managed with ease.
+If accuracy is your number one focus and you are operating at 24, 32 or 36m then the choice is straightforward, you either go with a high quality, strong granulated product such as YaraBela Axan or for ultimate precision - liquid fertiliser such as Chafer Nuram 35 + S, where headland and overlaps can be managed with ease.

 If you are looking towards efficiency through optimising resources (machines, labour and land) then liquid UAN becomes the preferred option.
 Liquids can be applied to the highest level of accuracy at the very widest tramlines such as 48m.
 It is worth calculating out the uncropped area in the form of tramlines and seeing what extra farmed area you have!